pirsch-analytics/demo/web/README.md

 * tracking file downloads
 * tracking 404 pages
 * events to track the scroll depth
+* tracking video playback time

 ## Configuration

-Adjust the snippets in `static/index.html` and `static/page.html` with your identification code and remove the `data-dev` and `data-*-endpoint` attributes.
+Adjust the snippets in the HTML files in `static` with your identification code and remove the `data-dev` and `data-*-endpoint` attributes.

 ## Usage